-Eqs.
-(1-2) are the incompressible viscous Navier-Stokes equations governing the motions of both the fluid and the fiber.
-The term $-Fr^{-1}\mathbf{u}$ is the air resistance where the coefficient happens to be the reciprocal of Froude number.
+Equations (1) and (2) are the incompressible viscous Navier-Stokes equations governing the motions of both the fluid and the fibre.
+The term $-Fr^{-1}u$ is the air resistance, where the coefficient happens to be the reciprocal of the Froude number.
 (The dimensional air resistance coefficient, λ , was determined by the equation $\lambda |V_0| = \rho_0 g$.
-Here V_0 is the inflow speed, ρ_0 is the fluid mass density1, and g is the gravitational acceleration constant.
-If ρ_0, V_0 and L are chosen as reference quantities to nondimensionalize the IB formulation, the air resistance term $-\lambda \mathbf{u}$ becomes $-g^\mathbf{u}^$, where the quantities with a "" denote their corresponding dimensionless equivalent.
-It turns out that the g^ equals to Fr^{-1} in our case.)
-Eqn.
-(7) updates the position and shape of the fiber.
-The fiber velocity $\mathbf{U}(\alpha,t)$ is interpolated by Eqn.
-(8) from the velocity of the fluid.
-From the fiber configuration $\mathbf{X}(\alpha,t)$ the elastic potential energy density (e) is calculated via Eqs.
-(5-6) and the Lagrangian force density $\mathbf{F}(\alpha,t)$ is computed through Eqn.
-(4).
-The immersed boundary force $\mathbf{f}(\mathbf{x},t)$ on the right hand side of Eqn.
-(1) is reckoned using Eqn.
-(3).
-Eqs (1-8) constitute a nonlinear system of integral-differential equations which depicts the motions of the viscous fluid and the elastic fiber.
-The system is completed by imposing proper initial and boundary conditions.
-The initial velocity was the steady solution to the 2D stationary channel flow under the action of gravity and air resistance in the absence of the fiber.
-See Fig. 1 for a typical initial velocity profile.
+Here V_0 is the inflow speed, ρ_0 is the fluid mass density, and g is the gravitational acceleration constant.
+If ρ_0 , V_0 and L are chosen as reference quantities to non-dimensionalize the IB formulation, the air resistance term $-\lambda u$ becomes $-g^u^$, where the quantities with a denote their corresponding dimensionless equivalent.
+It turns out that $g^ = Fr^{-1}$ in our case.)
+Equation (7) updates the position and shape of the fibre.
+The fibre velocity $U(\alpha, t)$ is interpolated by (8) from the velocity of the fluid.
+From the fibre configuration $X(\alpha, t)$ the elastic potential energy density (e) is calculated via (5) and (6) and the Lagrangian force density $F(\alpha, t)$ is computed through (4).
+The immersed boundary force f(x, t) on the right-hand side of (1) is calculated using (3).
+Equations (1)-(8) constitute a nonlinear system of integral-differential equations which depicts the motions of the viscous fluid and the elastic fibre.
+The system is completed by imposing appropriated initial and boundary conditions.
+The initial velocity was the steady solution to the two-dimensional stationary channel flow under the action of gravity and air resistance in the absence of the fibre.
+See figure 1 for a typical initial velocity profile.
 The initial velocity profile was imposed on the inlet and outlet.
 The velocity was zero on the two side boundaries.
-The fiber middle point $(\mathbf{X}(s_c,t))$, where s_c is the Lagrangian coordinate for the middle point) was tethered at a fixed Eulerian point (x_0, y_0) by a virtual spring with the same stiffness as the inextensible fiber itself.
-It was found that $\mathbf{X}(s_c,t)$ was almost constant in all simulations.
+The fibre middle point $(X(s_c, t),$ where s_c is the Lagrangian coordinate for the middle point) was tethered at a fixed Eulerian point (x_0, y_0) by a virtual spring with the same stiffness as the inextensible fibre itself.
+It was found that $X(s_c, t)$ was almost constant in all simulations.